 If accrued payroll liabilities on your balance sheet don’t match figures from recent pay dates, then past payroll tax payments have been incorrectly recorded in QuickBooks.
 All payroll taxes should be accrued on the balance sheet as liabilities and all payments should apply to that accrual, not to any expense accounts.

 Make note of any discrepancies between QuickBooks and other sources of account balance verification found during your analysis.
 Common mistakes are easily corrected if you’re proficient with QuickBooks.
-If there’s any question about how certain problems were created or how to correct them, you may have a misunderstanding about QuickBooks.
-Obtain professional assistance immediately to make accounting adjustments and provide QuickBooks training.
+If there’s any question about how certain problems were created or how to correct them, you may have a misunderstanding about QuickBooks and you benefit from professional assistance to make accounting adjustments and provide QuickBooks training.
 Lastly, wait to make adjusting entries for depreciation and amortization when figures are provided by your tax return preparer.